 When you have cervical dysstructure, the C1 rotates and becomes subluxed (or dislocated or mis-locates) out of its normal position.
-So your C1 is not where it is suppose to be.
+So your C1 is not where it is supposed to be.
 Now, in this moving out of place, the C1 will drag, stretch and put tension on the spinal cord, the vagus nerve, the carotid artery, and the internal jugular vein.

 Once you start stretching the carotid artery, the artery that supplies blood to the brain, you narrow the arterial opening.
 Simply that means you get less blood flow into the brain.

-When you stretch the vagus nerve at C1 you may develop the cardiac-like symptoms of tarcycadia.
-As the vagus nerve helps calm the body down, if your vagus nerve is getting stretched and the nerve impulses sent and received by the vagus nerve is distorted, you get develop anxiety, your emotional state can be in constant state of being on edge.
+When you stretch the vagus nerve at C1 you may develop the cardiac-like symptoms of tachycardia.
+As the vagus nerve helps calm the body down, if your vagus nerve is getting stretched and the nerve impulses sent and received by the vagus nerve are distorted, you get develop anxiety, your emotional state can be in a constant state of being on edge.
 The vagus nerve is part of the mechanism that controls inflammation.
 If the vagus nerve is compromised you may develop chronic inflammation throughout your body.
 This may lead to a diagnosis of fibromyalgia or multiple chemical sensitivity or mast cell activation or POTS.
 The underlying cause of many of these conditions can be low vagal tone or dysautonomia.

 Compression on the brain stem

 Compression on the brain stem not only occurs when the bones of the neck press on them.
 Compression on the brain stem also occurs when the bones of the neck start wandering and stretching and pulling on the brain stem.
-The brain stem become elongated.
+The brain stem becomes elongated.
 This causes the relay centers of the brain stem, such as the nausea center which is right next to the medulla (see below) right above the spinal cord.
 So a person may have nausea.
 A person may have unexplained shortness of breath.
 Your respiratory center is right above the spinal cord.
 I’ve had patients who feel that they have to think about breathing.
-It is possible cervical dysstructure has effected their breathing center.
+It is possible cervical dysstructure has affected their breathing center.

-A paper in the medical journal The neurologist (2) suggested that the “control of ventilation (breathing) depends on a brainstem neuronal network that controls activity of the motor neurons innervating the respiratory muscles.
+A paper in the medical journal The Neurologist (2) suggested that the “control of ventilation (breathing) depends on a brainstem neuronal network that controls the activity of the motor neurons innervating the respiratory muscles.
 This network includes the pontine respiratory group and the dorsal and ventral respiratory groups in the medulla.
 Neurologic disorders affecting these areas or the respiratory motor unit may lead to abnormal breathing.